ray20140811/JustForFun/README.md

 - find - search for files in a directory hierarchy

 ### g
+- gawk - pattern scanning and processing language
+- gcc - GNU project C and C++ compiler

 ### h
+- help - see the help

 ### i
 - info - read Info documents

 ### j
+- join - join lines of two files on a common field

 ### k
 - kill - send a signal to a process